-Analysis of NPA charges clearly reflect the silyl effect (Figure 3): the aluminium centres in 3si bear a nearly neutral charge of +0.08 e, whereas in 3 they account to +0.48/+0.49.
-We attribute this to the silyl substituents, with their strong $\sigma$ donating properties, possessing a more effective orbital overlap with the aluminium centres in the $\sigma$ (Al-Si) bonds.
-This also becomes evident upon examination of the results of NBO analysis for the Al-CTipp/Al-Si bonds: the Al-CTipp bonds are highly polarised (17% Al, 83% CTipp) compared to Al-Si bonds in 3si (36% Al, 64% Si).
-This difference is also rationalised upon comparison of Al-C and Al-Si Pauling electronegativities ( $\Delta \chi$ Al-C 0.94; $\Delta \chi$ Al-Si 0.29), thus resulting in less polarised Al-Si bonds.
+Analysis of NPA charges clearly reflects the silyl effect (Fig. 3): the aluminium centres in 3Si bear a nearly neutral charge of +0.08, while in 3 they account for +0.48/+0.49.
+We attribute this to the silyl substituents, with their strong σ-donating properties, possessing a more effective orbital overlap with the aluminium centres in the $\sigma(Al-Si)$ bonds.
+This also becomes evident upon examination of the results of NBO analysis for the

-Figure 3.
-Results of the NBO analysis of 3 and 3si.
+Fig. 3 Results of the NBO analysis of 3 and 3Si.
 NPA charges (blue and red) and WBIs (black).